genestack/user-docs/docs/user-guide/doc-odm-user-guide/how-to-sc-hdf5-transformations.md

 }
 ```

-The response includes the `id` assigned to the new configuration.
-Save this — it is required for every subsequent step.
+The response includes the `id` of the created configuration.
+It is required for subsequent steps.

 For a full description of the `data` object, see the [Configuration Reference](configuration-reference.md).